 Stay on roads and trails to avoid disturbing habitat.
-Respect local rules and customs about entering private land.

 Stay a sensible distance away from the animal for their safety and yours.
 Approaching nests or dens can stress animals.
 If the animal changes it's behaviour you are probably too close.
+You can transmit diseases to animals, especially primates: if you are sick stay at home.

 Spotlighting can temporarily blind an animal.
 Keep the light away from the face.
 Lighting directed to the side or above the animal is usually sufficient for photography or identification.
-And lower power lights are often more effective at finding mammals in many areas.
+And lower power lights are often as - or more - effective at finding mammals in many areas.
 Reducing a light's intensity once you begin observing a mammal, or switching to green or red filters, is considerate.